 Is nail fungus easy to treat?

 In some cases, if the nail is treated effectively at an early stage, the fungus will clear quickly.
-In most cases, however, it takes some time to clear nail fungus.
+In most cases, however, it takes some time to remove nail fungus.
 Despite the many false claims out on the Internet, there is no instant cure to nail fungus.
 Even after the fungus has cleared, the appearance of the nail will remain altered until it grows out (which can take up to 18 months for toenails) and is clipped.

 What about Alternative Therapies?